-Services that are covered for you What you must pay when you get these services plan for details.
-Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Referral and/or authorization may be required after initial evaluation and first 10 treatments / visits.
-Please contact plan for details. \$10 Copay Unlimited Medicare & Routine Footcare Covered Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test Referral may be required.
-Please contact plan for details.
-There is no coinsurance, copayment, or deductible for an annual PSA test.
+Services that are covered for you What you must pay when you get these services Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
-20% coinsurance Prosthetics (braces, artificial limbs, etc.) Medicare covered prosthetic devices plan for details.

-Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services \$10 Copay Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
 Referral and/or authorization may be required.
 Please contact plan for details.
-Screening and counseling to reduce alcohol misuse There is no coinsurance, We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent. copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-Referral may be required.
+20% coinsurance Prosthetics (braces, artificial limbs, etc.) Medicare covered prosthetic devices The plan has preferred vendors / manufacturers for Durable Medical Equipment (DME).
+20% Coinsurance for Medicare-covered ventilators, bone growth stimulators, portable oxygen concentrators, bariatric equipment, specialty beds, custom wheelchairs, seat lifts, and specialty brand items.
+0% Coinsurance for all other DME

+Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the \$0 Copay doctor treating the chronic respiratory disease.
+Referral and/or authorization may be required.
 Please contact plan for details.
+Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting. reduce alcohol misuse preventive benefit.